verge-io/docs/docs/knowledge-base/posts/api.md

 **/api/v4/machines/$table** (replace machines with the table name)

-It will ask for your credentials, this does not support your other authentication methods and requires your VeregOS admin credentials.
+It will ask for your credentials, this does not support your other authentication methods and requires your VergeOS admin credentials.

 **Note:** The output is in JSON format.
 Firefox will display this by default in a nice readable format.
 For other browsers you may want to output to another program to view the JSON correctly.
 <br>